DeeMcCart/CI_PP2_HumbleNumble/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://deemccart.github.io/CI_PP1_ArklowTrails/index.html
+The live link can be found here - https://deemccart.github.io/CI_PP2_Humble_Numble/index.html

 ## Credits
 Multiple sources were used in assembling this site.

-### Content - Arklow trails
+### Content - Humble Numble
-* Text for the Glenart Woods walk was re-used from https://www.coillte.ie/site/glenart-wood/ some text lifted from here also
-* Text for Arklow Nature Reserve walk was re-used from https://www.visitarklow.ie/post/4-family-friendly-trails-in-arklow-town-great-for-a-walk-cycle-or-scoot
-* Inspiration and content for walks reviews was taken from https://www.alltrails.com/ireland/county-wicklow/arklow
+* Inspiration taken from wordle.com
 * The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-### Media - arklow trails
+### Media - Humble Numble
-Images not credited are developer's own.
-* Moneylands Farm walk photos came from https://www.moneylandsfarm.com/
-* Glenart photos from the following site were re-used https://www.coillte.ie/site/glenart-wood/
+N/A

 ### Code - Humble Numble
 * https://laracasts.com/series/wordle-workshop/episodes/2 for tips on building a wordle-like grid (using HTML or JS)